DIVERTICULOSIS AND DIVERTICULITIS

 Nuts (Grind to a fine powder and add to meals daily.
 Best consumed with fresh or dried fruits to obtain the correct balance of vitamin C and E)

 Almonds (five per day), brazil nuts (2 per week unless excessive sweating, through exercise or fever, has taken place, then eat 2 per day, cashews, chestnuts, coconut, hazelnuts, peanuts, pecans, pine nuts, walnuts (5 per day).

 NOTE: Using cold-pressed nut and seeds oils provides a way to gain the healthy nutrients in these foods.

-Oils (Cold-pressed only and used to cook with or dress vegetables and salads, especially with foods that contain fat-soluble nutrients, such as carotene, to enable absorption)
+Oils (Cold-pressed only and used to cook with or dress vegetables and salads, especially with foods that contain fat-soluble nutrients, such as carotene and vitamins A, D, E and K, to enable absorption)